jxz12/EcoBuilder/README.md

 ECOBUILDER:

-revise systems design
+OOP moneys
+ecobuilder accessibility bs
+make a startup

 add 'please wait while loads' and imperial logo onto splash images

-make text input fields less buggy at registration fix safe zone for score
+make text input fields less buggy at registration - try your best to make inputfield work and ask hsi-cheng/dan to test

-glossary and credits with beta testers write hint texts for all levels switch hand animation to drag size to zero when inter is zero make more clear that you can still add links to blue species paul crash on level 8
+glossary and credits with beta testers write hint texts for all levels

-ask samraat to remove the TODO give a reminder for which one is apparent and which is exclusion - add a glossary as a hyperlink mention the speed of the link balls going is important
+Tutorial Research - switch hand animation to drag size to zero when inter is zero make more clear that you can still add links to blue species (in text) mention the speed of the link balls going is important

 sound effects! and some relaxing music